-Join Paul F. Aubin for an in-depth discussion in this video Importing a CAD file, part of Advanced Modeling in Revit Architecture.
+Join Paul F. Aubin for an in-depth discussion in this video Importing a CAD file, part of Revit Architecture: Advanced Modeling.

 Often when you work on a project you will get resources from outside firms or…outside designers and they may be working in other file formats.…The most common file format of course is a DWG file from AutoCAD.…The designer that created the sculpture garden for our museum project worked in…AutoCAD and created a 3D file.…We have two options in how we could deal with that 3D file.…We could open it up and actually re-create the geometry using Revit families,…and you're welcome to try that on your own if that's something that you're…interested in doing.…